darrow-olykos/r4r-notes/Chapter 2 - Types/0. Types In Memory/Alignment & Layout.md

-- dictates where the bytes for a type can be stored.
+- alignment dictates where the bytes for a type can be stored.
 - all values must start at a byte boundary
 - "built-in values are usually aligned to their size" (u8 -> 1 byte, u16 -> 2 byte etc)
 	- * up to CPU word size? i128 has alignment of 8 bytes
 - Second example here helps solidify how "alignment" and size can be added: https://doc.rust-lang.org/std/mem/fn.size_of.html#examples
+- default layout is #\[repr(Rust)\] and can be changed to other representations (see: https://doc.rust-lang.org/reference/type-layout.html)
 - the struct A example here shows how the total "size" of a non-primitive type can differ between compilation, depending on where padding is added, for #\[repr(Rust)\]: https://doc.rust-lang.org/nomicon/repr-rust.html#reprrust
 - these resources help explain alignment well:
 	- https://doc.rust-lang.org/reference/type-layout.html